 Further performance data is published in our annual Statistical Bulletins.
 These are available on our website to provide comprehensive data on fire and rescue incidents, and fire safety and organisational activity.
 We took on the responsibility of collating and publishing these from the Scottish Government in 2016.
-To further assure the integrity of our statistics we are working towards becoming formally acknowledged as a 'Producer of Official Statistics'.
+To further assure the integrity of our statistics we are working towards following the UK Statistics Authority Code of Practice for Official Statistics and becoming formally acknowledged as a 'Producer of Official Statistics'.

-Each year the Board is held to account for our performance by the Minister for Community Safety and Legal Affairs.
+Each year the Board is held to account for our performance by the Minister for Community Safety.
 An Annual Performance Review Report is prepared in advance of a public meeting, outlining our key achievements against the priorities of the Fire and Rescue Framework for Scotland.
-The performance review meeting is held at a different location around Scotland each year so that members of the public and community representatives have the opportunity to guestion the Minister and our Board on our activities.
+The performance review meeting is held at a different location around Scotland each year so that members of the public and community representatives have the opportunity to question the Minister and our Board on our activities.

 Elected members in each local authority area are also invited to scrutinise and challenge our performance through local performance reports prepared by our Local Senior Officers.
-Our Local Senior Officers have built strong relationships within their respective community planning partnerships.
+Our Local Senior Officers have built strong relationships within their respective Community Planning Partnerships.
 With our partners we will explore better ways to evaluate the impact of joint activities on communities and to share data and information to further strengthen the local evidence base that underpins priorities within Local Outcomes Improvement Plans.

-The infographic below provides a snapshot view of how we have performed against some of our important indicators since 2013/14.
+The infographic on the next page provides a snapshot view of how we have performed against some of our important indicators since 2013/14.
 We have used data from 2017/18, which is currently the most complete figures available us, for comparison purposes.
 More detailed analysis and data relating to our performance is available through Board and Committee Reports and our annual statistical publications published on our website.